syncfusion-content/blazor-docs/blazor/textbox/how-to/set-the-rounded-corner.md

 ---
 layout: post
-title: How to Set The Rounded Corner in Blazor TextBox Component | Syncfusion
+title: Set the Rounded Corner in Blazor TextBox Component | Syncfusion
-description: Checkout and learn about Set The Rounded Corner in Blazor TextBox component of Syncfusion, and more details.
+description: Learn here all about Set the Rounded Corner in Syncfusion Blazor TextBox component and more.
 platform: Blazor
 control: TextBox
 documentation: ug
 ---

-# Set the rounded corner
+# Set the Rounded Corner in Blazor TextBox Component

 Render the TextBox with `rounded corner` by adding the `e-corner` class to the input parent element.